seanox/aspect-js/manual/introduction.md

 function and an easy integration into the markup, arose a similar client-side application runtime.

-The separation of web applications into frontend and backend, browser-based applications and distributed services has changed the structure of software systems.
-Seanox aspect-js explores concepts for organizing client-side applications through declarative markup, component structures, view-model binding and modular resources.
+The separation of web applications into frontend and backend, together with browser-based applications and distributed services, changed the structure of client-side applications.
+Seanox aspect-js investigates the application of concepts derived from JavaServer Faces (JSF) and microservices to browser-based applications, including declarative markup, component structures, view-model binding and modular resources.

 Seanox aspect-js focuses on a minimalist approach to implementing Single-Page